Miranda Lambert: 2004–2008: Kerosene and Crazy Ex- Girlfriend

+Miranda played at the famous Sikeston Jaycee Bootheel Rodeo in Sikeston, Missouri.

 Lambert's second album, Crazy Ex-Girlfriend, was released on May 1, 2007.
 She wrote eight of the album's 11 tracks, including its four singles.
 Much of the track "Gunpowder & Lead", the album's third single and her highest-charting single, was written while she was taking a concealed-carry handgun class in her home town.
 Fady Joudah of The New Yorker said the album proved "she has talent and charisma on a par with Dolly Parton, another blond beauty who was once underestimated."

 In 2005, at the 40th Annual Academy of Country Music Awards in Las Vegas, Lambert won the CoverGirl "Fresh Face of Country Music Award".
 She was also nominated for the Country Music Association's Horizon Award in 2005; in 2007, Lambert also received a Grammy Award nomination for Best Female Country Vocal Performance for her single "Kerosene".
 She also won the Top New Female Vocalist award at the 2007 ACM (Academy of Country Music) Awards.
 At the 2008 ACM (Academy of Country Music) Awards, Crazy Ex-Girlfriend won Album of the Year.